-Figure 3.2: Map showing the location of the public facilities surveyed, St. Vincent and the Grenadines 2005
+Figure 3.2: Map showing the location of the public facilities surveyed, HSPA Saint Lucia 2005

 The services that were assessed are components of either basic HIV and AIDS services or advanced HIV and AIDS services.
-These components of basic- and advanced-level services, as well as PMTCT and youth-friendly services are described below:
+These components of basic and advanced-level services, as well as PMTCT and youth-friendly services are described below:

 - Voluntary Counseling and Testing (VCT).
-The survey defines a facility as offering counseling and testing if clients are offered the HIV test, and then either the facility conducts the test or there is a system for the facility to receive results back and to follow up with clients for post-test results ("HIV Testing System").
-A facility where clients are simply referred elsewhere was not defined as offering counseling and testing, as it is expected that the other location counsels and follows up on test results.
-(Basic-level services) - Lare and Support Services (CSS).
-Care and support services include any services that are directed toward improving the life of an HIV-infected person.
-These most often include treatment for opportunistic infections, including treatment for illnesses commonly associated with or worsened by HIV infection, such as tuberculosis, STIs, and malaria.
-Other CSS may include palliative care and socioeconomic and psychological support services.
-Along with CSS, infection control measures were assessed for all service units assessed in the facility.
-(Basic-level and advanced-level) - Post-Exposure Prophylaxis (PEP).
-This refers to provision of ARV medicines for prevention of infection, for persons at risk.
+The survey defines a facility as having an HIV testing system in place if the facility offers counseling and HIV testing to clients, has a record of clients who received test results, and conducts the test or has an affiliated laboratory (or an agreement with a testing site to return test results to the facility).
+The analysis includes facilities in which an in-house laboratory performed HIV tests for diagnostic purposes and maintains records of the HIV test results, as well as facilities that maintain test results for lab/blood samples that were sent out for testing.
+Facilities that refer clients elsewhere are not defined as offering counseling and testing, since the referral location would be responsible for counseling, testing, and following up on test results with clients.
+(Basic-Level Services) - Care and Support Services (CSS).
+Care and support services include any services that are directed toward improving the life of an HIV infected person.
+Treatment for opportunistic infections-those illnesses commonly associated with or worsened by HIV infection, such as tuberculosis, sexually transmitted infections, and malaria-are commonly a part of CSS.
+Other CSS may include palliative care, socio-economic support, and psychological support services.
+Infection control measures were also assessed for all service units assessed in each facility.
+(Basic-Level and Advanced-Level)

+- Antiretroviral Therapy (ART).
+This refers to providing antiretroviral (ARV) medicines for treatment of the HIV infected person.
+(Advanced-Level) - ▶ Post-Exposure Prophylaxis (PEP).
+This refers to provision of ARV medicines for prevention of infection to persons at risk.
 Since PEP requires access to ARVs, it is not surprising that this is available most often in facilities where ART services are available.
-(Advanced-level) - Prevention of Mother-To-Child Transmission (PMTCT).
-A facility is defined as offering PMTCT services if any activities related to prevention of transmission are offered.
-This may include only counseling about exclusive breastfeeding for PMTCT, or may include all components of PMTCT services, including provision of ARV medicines during labor. - Youth-Friendly Services (YFS).
-This refers to facilities that have youth-friendly programs for HIV and AIDS-related services and that have trained providers and guidelines for the services.
-Within a facility, the observed policy/guidelines for youth-friendly services require at least one provider trained in providing youth-friendly services, and the facility reports implementing youth-friendly services.
+(Advanced-Level) - Prevention of Mother-To-Child Transmission (PMTCT).
+A facility is defined as offering PMTCT services if any activities related to prevention of transmission from mother to child are offered.
+This may include counseling about exclusive breastfeeding for PMTCT only, or it may include all components of PMTCT services, such as provision of antiretroviral medicines during labor. - Youth-Friendly Services (YFS).
+This refers to facilities that have youth-friendly programs for HIV and AIDS related services and that have trained providers and guidelines for the services.
+Within a facility there should be observed policy/guidelines for YFS, at least one provider trained in providing YFS and the facility reports implementing YFS.